 - With U.S. assistance, almost 14,000 jobs have been created, largely in the apparel industry at the Caracol Industrial Park (in partnership with the Inter-American Development Bank, the Haitian government, and the private sector) in Haiti’s north.

-- S. assistance has helped create approximately 4,000 jobs in 2017 and almost 20,000 jobs since 2011 through our Local Enterprise and Value Chain Enhancement (LEVE) and Leveraging Effective Application of Direct Investments (LEAD) projects.
+- S. assistance has helped create over 27,000 jobs since 2011 through our Local Enterprise and Value Chain Enhancement (LEVE) and Leveraging Effective Application of Direct Investments (LEAD) projects.

 - In the agricultural sector, U.S. assistance has helped 70,000 farmers increase crop yields.
 The U.S. government has also introduced improved seeds, fertilizer, irrigation, and other technologies to more than 118,000 farmers through food security programs.

-- The Haitian National Police is stronger and U.S. assistance has helped increase the HNP to more than 15,000 officers.
+- The Haitian National Police is stronger, and U.S. assistance has helped increase the HNP to more than 15,300 officers.

 - More Haitians have access to police services following the construction of new police commissariats built in areas not previously serviced by the police.